zapfire88/1md034_students/checklist.md

 	- [ ] House Number (only allowing numbers in this field)
 	- [ ] Gender (male, female, do not wish to provide as radio buttons)
 - [ ] A button to place the order
-- [ ] Ensure the website loads when opening http://localhost:3000/

 ## 03 CSS

-Create a style.css file which contains:
+- [ ] Create style.css and link to it from index.html

+Add the following style/behaviour to your website (mostly in style.css but also requiring changes in index.html):
+- [ ] Define a base line font for your site by putting the style rule on "body"
+- [ ] Define a larger base line font size
-- [ ] A rule to make the allergy information bold
+- [ ] A CSS rule to make the allergy information bold
-- [ ] Different text and background color for the two different sections (burger selection and customer information)
+- [ ] Define text and background color for one of your two sections (burger selection and customer information)
+- [ ] Create an empty style definition for the section with unchanged text and background
-- [ ] Change the cursor when hovering over the order button
+- [ ] Change the cursor and background when hovering over the order button
+- [ ] Define a table width and center it
-- [ ] Adds margins to the sections and the order button
+- [ ] Add margins to the sections and the order button
 - [ ] Add a border to the two sections
+- [ ] Add an image after your headline and make it slightly transparent
-- [ ] Create a header that places an image behind the headline
+- [ ] Place the image behind your headline to finalize your header
 - [ ] Use a grid layout instead of tables for the burger selection section